programmer-1991/PP1-StudyHelp/README.md

 - __The header__
   - The header shows the name of the company using the white color for text overlay.
-  - The section helps the user to understand the service that Studyhelp offers.
+  - The section helps the user to understand the service that Studyhelp provides.

 ![Landing Page](assets/images/header.png)

 - __About us section__

-  -
+  - The About us section details about what Studyhelp offers their members and has a table with the pricing of sevices.
+  - This section shows the user the important information they need to know about Studyhelp: What they offer and the service is available for both junior and high school levels.

 ![Club Ethos](assets/images/About-us.png)